 The inspector discussed arrangements in place in relation to the equality of opportunity for residents and the importance of staff being aware of equality legislation and recognising and responding to the diverse needs of residents.
-Staff confirmed that arrangements were in place to implement the collection of equality data.
+Arrangements are in place to implement the collection of equality data within Lisnisky Residential Home.

-Written policies and procedures for the management of medicines were in place and had been reviewed in October 2017.
-There was evidence that these had been shared with staff.
+Written policies and procedures for the management of medicines were in place.
+Following discussion with staff it was evident that they were familiar with the policies and procedures and that any updates were highlighted to staff.

-There were arrangements in place for the management of any medicine related incidents.
+There were robust arrangements in place for the management of medicine related incidents.
 Staff confirmed that they knew how to identify and report incidents.
 In relation to the regional safeguarding procedures, staff confirmed that they were aware that medicine incidents may need to be reported to the safeguarding team.

-A review of the audit records indicated that satisfactory outcomes had been achieved.
+A review of the audit records indicated that largely satisfactory outcomes had been achieved.
 Where a discrepancy had been identified, there was evidence of the action taken and learning which had resulted in a change of practice.

-Following discussion and observation, it was evident that staff were familiar with their roles and responsibilities in relation to medicines management.
-They confirmed that any concerns in relation to medicines management were raised with management.
-They stated that there were good working relationships in the home.
+Following discussion with the registered manager and care staff, it was evident that staff were familiar with their roles and responsibilities in relation to medicines management.

+Staff confirmed that any concerns in relation to medicines management were raised with management.
+They advised that management were open, approachable and willing to listen.
+They told us that they felt the residents were safe and well looked after.